 Peter founded Colour in 2000 as a design studio intended to reshape the role of landscape architecture in the 21st Century.
 As a Chartered Landscape Architect and Urban Designer grounded by an environmental sciences first degree, with 30 years' experience of large budget schemes within multi-disciplinary teams across Britain and the world, Peter drives the creative, social, environmental and commercial design agenda of the practice.

-Newcastle Studio Director Emma Fletcher has a broad role backed up by 19 years professional experience.
-She oversees our Newcastle team, maintaining quality standards and development of 'in house' systems across the practice in tandem with working closely with clients, managing project delivery and resourcing across the practice.
+Studio Director Emma Fletcher has a broad operational role backed up by 20 years professional experience.
+She oversees the team, maintaining quality standards and development of 'in house' systems across the practice in tandem with working closely with clients, managing project delivery and resourcing across the practice.

 Emma has particular interest in the application of robust urban design principles to inform landscape design development, using these to maximise site potential in terms of its functionality, features, user experience and commercial benefit.
 Benefiting from a first degree in the natural sciences, she is the planting design champion in the Newcastle studio, enriching the design process through planting design workshops that work towards the overall client brief, ecological, aesthetic and contextual brief.

-Emma enjoys a diverse workload ranging from Heritage Lottery Funding Bids, healthcare campus masterplan collaborations and town centre urban regeneration.
+Emma is expert in diverse sectors ranging from Heritage Lottery Funding Bids, healthcare campus masterplan collaborations and town centre urban regeneration.
 She is currently overseeing the delivery of landscape works at Milburngate, Durham and supporting the planning application for a Paragraph 79 house in North Yorkshire.